Table of Contents

 - A suggestion would be to display this ID column and make sure everything works normally.

-- An Excel sheet linked to a SharePoint list changes (more precisely, increments) all the IDs in the first ID column.
-Since SharePoint updates existing rows based on the ID passed by the Excel sheet, it becomes confused when the IDs do not correspond to the original item ID and might cause the errors described in the Issue Description section.
+- An Excel sheet linked to a List changes (more precisely, increments) all the IDs in the first ID column.
+Since SharePoint/Microsoft Lists updates existing rows based on the ID passed by the Excel sheet, it becomes confused when the IDs do not correspond to the original item ID and might cause the errors described in the Issue Description section.

-It thus appears that sorting a SharePoint list in Excel is unsupported and usually results in errors.
+It thus appears that sorting a List in Excel is unsupported and usually results in errors.
 You could fix this issue creating a new View already sorted in SharePoint instead of sorting in Excel

 - If you try to copy rows that don’t have consecutive row numbers in Excel.
 It appears that Microsoft Excel does not support the ability copy such rows into new rows in the same linked table.